 Planning is one of the most powerful tools in our manifestation process.
 Under the metaphysical law of attraction, we attract everything and everyone that comes into our lives through the magnetic power of our thoughts.
 Setting clear intentions and engaging in careful preparation is equivalent to casting a megawatt spotlight on our dreams.

-It’s important to know that there is no one-size-fits-all approach when it comes to planning.
-Each of us has a different temperament, lifestyle, goals, and priorities, and it’s essential to find out what works best for us.
+Yet, there’s no one-size-fits-all approach when it comes to planning.
+Each of us has a different temperament, lifestyle, goals, and priorities, and we need to find out what works best for us.
 In fact, According to the Myers-Briggs Type Indicator (MBTI), each of us has a preferred way of organizing (You can find out your MBTI type by taking the test).

 The fourth preference pair of Judging (J) versus Perceiving (P) distinguishes between those who prefer a more decided and structured lifestyle (Judging) and those opting for a more adaptable and flexible lifestyle (Perceiving).
 We can fall anywhere along this continuum, but we’ll always exhibit a stronger preference for one over the other.

-If you’re frustrated because you can’t stick with plans and feel like your wheels are always spinning, stopping you from getting things done, you’re most definitely using a planning method and system that is not compatible with your personality type.
+If you’re frustrated because you can’t stick with plans and feel like your wheels are always spinning, it’s possible that you’re using a planning method and system that isn’t compatible with your personality type.
 In other words, it’s the system and strategy that needs to change, not you.

 Knowing your personality type and your objectives will enable you to find out what’s more likely to suit your planning style.
-You’ll have more insight and clarity about the best tools and techniques to create just the right amount of structure for you (find more planning tips here).
+You’ll have more insight and clarity about the best tools and techniques to create just the right amount of structure for you.

-We must figure out our planning preferences because the cost of not doing so is high.
+Figuring out our planning preferences is essential – the cost of not doing so is too high.
 Here are four reasons why ‘if you fail to plan, you plan to fail’:

 1. Your life won’t reflect on your true desires: Without a carefully thought out and purposeful plan, you’ll find yourself falling into an easy and conventional path.
 You’ll also be more susceptible to falling into the plans that others (family, friends, partners, employers, etc.) have laid out for you.
 Any creative and original endeavor requires us to dig deep and strategize.
 We need the discipline, rigor, and structure that only an organized plan can offer us.